xLightsSequencer/xLights/README.txt

-   -- bug (keith)  Fix crash due to invalid model pointer in groups of groups -- bug (keith)  Fix single colour shockwave flashes white at the end -- bug (dkulp)  Fix weird behaviour of arches model and layers 2019.37 July 30, 2019
+   -- bug (keith)  Fix crash due to invalid model pointer in groups of groups -- bug (keith)  Fix single colour shockwave flashes white at the end -- bug (dkulp)  Fix weird behaviour of arches model and layers -- bug (dkulp)  Fix washed out videos and other matrix color issues introduced in .35 2019.37 July 30, 2019
    -- enh (keith)  Add option to SMS plugin to limit messages from a single number -- enh (keith)  Fix workflow around creation of new timing tracks